What Are The Rules For Hiring A Skip?

 You can’t place a skip on the pavement, but you can put it on a driveway, private path or public road (if you have a licence).
 If the skip is in a public area, you’ll need to make sure that it isn’t causing any obstruction or access issues, such as blocking an entrance or covering a manhole.
 You’ll also need to make sure there’s enough room for the skip lorry to drop off and collect the skip when required.

-If you’re looking for reliable, tailored skip hire services for your next project, get in touch with the experts at Simpson Skip Hire.
-We’re proud to offer a wide range of skips in various sizes, from smaller skips for domestic projects, up to large 12 yard bins for construction waste.
-Our services cover East London and parts of Essex, so give us a call today or visit our website to find out more.
+If you’re looking for reliable, tailored skip hire services for your next project, get in touch with the experts at Simpson Skip Hire Ltd. We’re proud to offer a wide range of skips in various sizes, from smaller skips for domestic projects, up to large 12-yard bins for construction waste.
+Our services cover East London and parts of Essex, so book a skip online now, or give us a call today.